All Products

 Drop an Iceberg catalog

-DROP Catalog iceberg_catalog_hms;
+DROP CATALOG iceberg_catalog_hms;

 Create an Iceberg table

-Similar to an internal StarRocks database, if you have the CREATE TABLE permission on an Iceberg database, you can use CREATE TABLE or CREATE TABLE AS SELECT (CTAS) to create a table in that database.
-This feature is available from v3.1.
-Switch to the target Iceberg catalog and database, and then run the following syntax to create an Iceberg table.
+If you have the CREATE TABLE permission on an Iceberg database, use CREATE TABLE or CREATE TABLE AS SELECT (CTAS) to create a table.
+Available from v3.1.

 Syntax